 Research has shown that the immune and growth factors in cow’s colostrum are nearly identical to those in human colostrum.
 Since bovine colostrum is not species-specific, it works effectively in humans as well as other animals.*

-Once puberty has passed, our bodies begin the aging process by gradually producing less of the immune and growth factors that help us fight off disease and heal damaged body tissue.
-Colostrum is the only natural source of these life-giving components.
-Research has shown that colostrum not only supports immune function, but can help enhance fat utilization for fuel and optimize cellular reproduction).
+Once puberty has passed, our bodies begin the aging process by gradually producing less of the immune and growth factors that help us fight off disease and heal. colostrum is the only natural source of these life-supporting components.
+Research has shown that colostrum not only supports immune function, but can help enhance fat utilization for fuel and optimize cellular reproduction*.
 As far as we know, no other substance on the planet can provide all of these marvelous benefits.

 Colostrum is a natural food that has been used for years as a food supplement.

 The amount of lactose in colostrum is scant – 163 mg. in two capsules compared to 13,000 mg. in one 8-oz. glass of milk.
-Any discomfort would more likely be a sign that colostrum is working effectively in the digestive tract, but please consult your health care practicioner if discomfort persists or if it is serious.
+Discomfort may be a sign that colostrum is working effectively in the digestive tract, but please discontinue use and consult your health care practitioner if discomfort persists or if it is serious.